 If you’re an executive with a heavy concentration of your company’s stock, you may feel quite confident in your company’s future.
 Or, if you’re an investor whose concentrated portfolio has experienced outsized gains relative to the S&P 500, you may be satisfied with your current strategy.

 “Having a large position of any one stock in your portfolio is risky,” says Robert Haworth, CFA, senior vice president and senior investment strategy director for U.S. Bank Wealth Management.
 “No one knows the future.”

 “A surprisingly high percentage of large blue-chip companies frequently experience large stock price declines,” says Bill Merz, CFA, senior vice president and senior portfolio strategist for U.S. Bank.

 There’s a 41 to 50 percent chance that a portfolio consisting of a single stock will fall 25 percent or more in a given five-year period, compared with a 13 percent probability for a diversified portfolio1.

 Fortunately, you can mitigate the risk of a concentrated stock portfolio slowly and methodically.
-“You want to pay attention to how you exit a stock, what the risks are and what you are trying to accomplish,” Haworth says.
+“You want to pay attention to how you exit a stock, what the risks are and what you're trying to accomplish,” Haworth says.

 Following are three strategies that may reduce the risk in a concentrated portfolio, as well as potentially reduce asset risk or tax penalties.

 If you want to keep your concentration intact, consider strategies that use option contracts, which may help reduce your downside portfolio risk.
-Also, by holding your concentrated shares, you may avoid the potential capital gains tax liability that may result from selling.
+Also, by holding your concentrated shares, you may avoid the potential capital gains tax liability that could result from selling.